aaronparker/evergreen/docs/issues.md

 ### LibreOffice

 `LibreOffice` uses the update host at `https://update.libreoffice.org/check.php` to determine the available update release.
 The Document Foundation does not immediately make the update host return the latest version at the time of release.
 In a scenario where the update host does not return the very latest version and the TDF has pulled the downloads for the same version returned from the update host, `LibreOffice` is unable to build valid download links.

-The only recourse is to wait until the TDF tells the update host to return the latest version.
+The only recourse at this time is to wait until the TDF tells the update host to return the latest version.
+Also see [LibreOffice version](https://github.com/aaronparker/evergreen/issues/218)

 ### MicrosoftFSLogixApps